RTICWDT/college-scorecard/README.md

   See the [package.json](https://github.com/18F/college-choice/blob/master/package.json)
   for the list of libraries and tools we use.
 - We bundle our JavaScript with [browserify](http://browserify.org/).
 - We use [D3] for client-side data management, DOM manipulation, and event handling.
+We use [rollup] to generate a custom build of D3 which includes only the parts of the library that we need.

 ### Accessibility
 - We adhere to [Web Content Accessibility Guidelines 2.0](https://www.w3.org/WAI/WCAG20/quickref/),